 The diet is responsible for the beginnings of abnormal inflammation.
-Wrong diets such as refined, processed, fast food, meat and poultry from factories, fish, contaminated with mercury and PCBs, disturb the balance of hormones such as prostaglandins and leukotrienes.
-If there are more foods which trigger the production of upregulating inflammation hormones, the possibility to be a prisoner of diseases increases immensely.
+Wrong diets such as refined, processed, fast food, meat and poultry from factories, fish contaminated with mercury, and PCBs disturb the balance of hormones such as prostaglandins and leukotrienes.
+If more foods trigger the production of upregulating inflammation hormones, the possibility of being a prisoner of diseases increases immensely.

 How To Rid Of Inflammation In The Body?

 - Avoid unhealthy items such as refined, processed, and fast food.

 - Consume fresh food